 Day Three: Looking at humans inside and out

-On day three, we went to the Mutter Museum, which was a place that Sean thought he wanted to visit; we found out he didn’t once he got inside.
+On day three, we went to the Mutter Museum, a place that Sean thought he wanted to visit; we found out he didn’t once he got inside.
 I saw more of this place than he did.

 The Mutter Museum is educational and informative, but we found out it is not for those with weak tummies.

-While I kept exploring the museum, I waited to run into Sean, but I didn’t see him anywhere.
+While exploring the museum, I waited to run into Sean, but I didn’t see him anywhere.
 After a few texts, I found out he got a little queasy and went outside.
 We came together and then explored the rest of the beautiful building, like the meeting rooms.

 Day Four: A dream comes true